• Skip to primary navigation

 Batter:

-• Mix together the soft butter, sugar, and vanilla sugar or vanilla extract until white and frothy.
-Add the eggs one at a time mixing well in between.
+• Combine: Mix the soft butter, sugar, and vanilla sugar or vanilla extract until white and frothy.
+Add the eggs one at a time, mixing well in between.

-• In another small bowl mix together the flour and the baking powder and add to the butter-sugar mixture in 3-4 batches, while stirring at a low speed.
+• Make the batter: In another small bowl, mix the flour and the baking powder and add to the butter-sugar mixture in 3-4 batches while stirring at a low speed.

-• Pour half of the batter in one of the prepared forms and the other half in the other prepared form.
+• Assemble for baking: Pour half of the batter into one of the prepared forms and the other half into the other prepared form.
 Sprinkle each portion of batter with sliced almonds and the extra granulated sugar.

 • Bake for about 20 minutes until golden.
 Leave the cakes in the forms for about 10 minutes, take them out and leave to cool down completely on wire racks.

-• Drain the canned berries or cherries and save the juice.
+• Drain the canned fruit and save the juice.
 Measure 250 ml/ 1 cup of the juice.
 Add water if you don't have enough juice.
 Place the liquid in a small pot and bring to a boil.

-• Meanwhile, stir the pudding powder or corn starch mixture in a small bowl with 2 or 3 tablespoons cold water.
+• Make the slurry: Meanwhile, stir the pudding powder OR cornstarch mixture (the same amount of cornstarch mixed with a very small pinch of salt) in a small bowl with 2 or 3 tablespoons of cold water.
 You should have a thick yet still runny paste.

-• When the juice starts to boil, take it off the heat and whisk in the pudding or corn starch mixture.
+• Make the gooseberry filling: When the juice starts to boil, take it off the heat and whisk in the pudding or cornstarch mixture.
 Place back on the heat and bring to a boil again while whisking all the time.
 Let bubble once or twice.
-Remove from the heat, stir in the berries or cherries (and 1 teaspoon vanilla extract if using corn starch instead of pudding powder), and leave to cool down a little.
+Remove from the heat, stir in the berries or cherries (and 1 teaspoon vanilla extract if using cornstarch instead of pudding powder), and leave to cool down a little.

-• Place one cake on a cake platter and put a cake ring around it (or a rectangular adjustable frame for the cake baked on the baking tray).
+• Add filling to cake: Place one cake on a cake platter and put a cake ring around it (or a rectangular adjustable frame for the cake baked on the baking tray).
 Pour the berries on top and level.
 Let them get completely cool before adding the rest.

-• When the berries are completely cool, soak the gelatin leaves in cold water for about 10 minutes or according to the packet's instructions.
+• Soak the gelatin leaves in cold water for about 10 minutes or according to the packet's instructions.

-• In the meantime, mix together the cream cheese, lemon juice, and zest and the 50 g sugar in a bowl.
+• Combine: In the meantime, mix the cream cheese, lemon juice and zest, and sugar in a bowl.

-• Squeeze the gelatin gently, place it in a pan (large enough to hold the cream cheese mixture as well), and dissolve it on very low heat, stirring continuously.
-Do not let it boil or get too hot, it will only take seconds until the gelatin is dissolved, so don't leave it unattended.
+• Dissolve gelatin: Squeeze the gelatin gently, place it in a pan (large enough to hold the cream cheese mixture as well), and dissolve it on very low heat, stirring continuously.
+Do not let it boil or get too hot; it will only take seconds until the gelatin is dissolved, so don't leave it unattended.

-• Remove from the heat, add one tablespoon from the cream cheese mixture and stir until fully incorporated.
+• Mix filling: Remove from the heat, add one tablespoon from the cream cheese mixture, and stir until fully incorporated.
 Add another tablespoon of the mixture and incorporate it completely again.
 Repeat until all the cream cheese mixture is incorporated.

-• Place the pot with the filling in the fridge.
-Check often and when the mixture STARTS to thicken, whip the heavy cream until stiff and fold it carefully into the cream cheese mixture.
-Pour this mixture on top of the berries and level nicely.
+• Chill briefly and add whipped cream: Place the pot with the filling in the fridge.
+Check often, and when the mixture STARTS to thicken, whip the heavy cream until stiff and fold it carefully into the cream cheese mixture.
+Pour this mixture on top of the gooseberries and level nicely.

-• Cover with the second cake, press it down gently, and place the cake in the fridge for several hours, ideally overnight.
+• Assemble gooseberry cheesecake: Cover with the second cake, press it down gently and place the cake in the fridge for several hours, ideally overnight.
 Remove the metal ring before serving and slice the cake.
 You can sprinkle it with some icing sugar if you like.

 Notes

-2. If baking the cheesecake on a large tray (double quantity), you will need two jars of canned fruit, either one gooseberries and one cherries or two of a kind.
+4. If baking the cheesecake on a large tray (double quantity), you will need two jars of canned fruit, either one gooseberry and one cherry or two of a kind.

-3. The vanilla pudding powder can be replaced with the same amount of corn starch mixed with a very small pinch of salt.
-Add 1 teaspoon pure vanilla extract or a few drops vanilla aroma to the filling to give it the vanilla aroma.
+5. The vanilla pudding powder can be replaced with the same amount of cornstarch mixed with a very small pinch of salt.
+To give the filling a vanilla aroma, add 1 teaspoon of pure vanilla extract or a few drops of vanilla aroma.

-4. One packet of sheet gelatin (here in Germany) weighs 20 g/ 0.7 oz and it contains 12 sheets of gelatin, enough for 1 liter/ 33.8 fl.oz/ 4 cups liquid.
+6. One packet of sheet gelatin (here in Germany) weighs 20 g/ 0.7 oz, and it contains 12 sheets of gelatin, enough for 1 liter/ 33.8 fl. oz/ 4 cups liquid.
 You will only need 4 of these gelatin leaves.

 Nutrition